-Its citizens take preservation sincerely, as mentioned, and have funded and developed its 42-acre park, named Madla Park, designed to remain natural, serve as a conservation area, and home to native plants, birds, and other wildlife.
+Its citizens take preservation sincerely, as mentioned, and have funded and developed its 42-acre park, named Madla Park, designed to remain natural, serve as a conservation area, and be home to native plants, birds, and other wildlife.

-If you want to more about the little area of Helotes and Grey Forest that we love, Just Call Carmen.
+If you want to know more about the little area of Helotes and Grey Forest that we love, Just Call Carmen.

 The data relating to real estate on this website comes in part from the Internet Data Exchange (IDX) Program of the San Antonio Board of REALTORS®.
 IDX information is provided exclusively for consumers' personal non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 All Information Is Deemed Reliable But Is Not Guaranteed Accurate.